marcglasberg/assorted_layout_widgets/README.md

 The `CircleButton` is similar to Flutter's native `IconButton`, but with a few differences.
 Since circular buttons are small, the user's finger usually hides it during the tap.
 For this reason, the `CircleButton` will:

 * Show an immediate visual feedback to a tap, and then sustain that feedback for about 100 milliseconds, enough time for the user to remove the finger and see it.
-* You can expand the click-area, to make the button easier to tap.
+* You can expand the click-area, to make the button easier to tap and improve usability.
 You can also show the click-area, for debug purposes.

 ```
 CircleButton(